Kristina01111000/Drws_site/README.md

 	- a video for the beginning of the front page
 	- patients page video
 	- a video for words from dr w section, do you still want one here?
-	- Do you want another picture of yourself for the  words from dr wsection? or just the video
 	-  list of what month each monthly topic will be in
 	- do you have a video for the beginning of the front page
 	- do you have a video for words from dr w section, do you still want one here?